riboviz/riboviz/docs/developer/testing.md

 | `riboviz/utils.py` | `equal_file_sizes(file1, file2)` |
 | `riboviz/utils.py` | `equal_tsv(file1, file2, tolerance=0.0001, ignore_row_order=False, comment="#", na_to_empty_str=False)` |

-Complementing these, the following helper functions are available for comparing files in in `riboviz/test/integration/test_integration`, for comparing files.
+Complementing these, the following helper functions are defined in `riboviz/test/integration/test_integration` for comparing files.
 See the function definitions for more information on the nature of the comparisons done.

 ```python
 compare_tsv_files(expected_fixture, directory, subdirectory, file_name)